 Difference Between Physical and Chemical Change - Definition, Characteristics, Examples, FAQs

-Matter undergoes two different types of changes in nature: physical and chemical change.
-A physical change would affect a material's physical characteristics, while a chemical change impacts the chemical properties, as its names suggest.
-Many physical changes including heating and cooling are recoverable, whereas chemical changes are irreparable or only reversible with another chemical process.
+Matter undergoes two different types of changes in nature: physical and chemical changes.
+A physical change would affect a material's physical characteristics, while a chemical change impacts the chemical properties, as their names suggest.
+Many physical changes, including heating and cooling, are recoverable, whereas chemical changes are irreparable or only reversible with another chemical process.

 This Story also Contains